amazon-science/alexa-arena/modeling/inference/README.md

 The checkpoint in `logs/ns_model_checkpt/1/` is trained using human annotations and qas from training set.
 2. If you haven't already done so,

     a.
-Follow the setup instructions `modeling/ns_model/README.md` so that all the dependencies for running the neural-symbolic model are installed.
+Follow the setup instructions `modeling/ns_model/README.md` so that all the dependencies for running the neural-symbolic model are installed in the same environment you are using to run inference.

     b.
 Run the script `scripts/fetch_vision_model.sh` to fetch the vision model checkpoint

 3. Double check the model checkpoint path in `modeling/inference/model_executors/ns_model_executor.py`
 4. The model and corresponding executor are defined in `modeling/inference/models/ns_model.py` and `modeling/inference/model_executors/ns_model_executor.py` respectively.

+# Running Mission Level Evaluation
 After the prerequisites for the required model is set up, run the evaluation by running
 ```
 cd modeling/inference/